 Released Nov.
 11, 2012

 When Samsung released the Galaxy Note, it was met with some skepticism.
-Do people want a huge phone with a huge screen that barely fits in your pocket, people wondered?
-Turns out they do, and the Note has sold gangbusters since it...
+Do people want a huge phone with a huge screen that barely fits in your pocket,...
 Read Full Review

 Priced At $199.99

 Released Sep.
 10, 2012

 LG's recent efforts in the US phone market have been somewhat... underwhelming.
 The company's been a stalwart supporter of 720p displays, which is great, but...
 Read Full Review

 The Optimus L7 headlines LG’s new L-Style line of Android phones, designed for users that want the latest software and features but don’t have the budget...
 Read Full Review